Kick

 How It Got Here

 Kick launched in December 2022 with a genuinely competitive viewer experience: zero ads, low latency, and a clean interface.
 Early user-facing problems were minimal.
 By mid-2023, however, the platform's permissive content policies began producing user harms.
 Gambling streams dominated discovery, with Slots & Casino becoming one of the top categories, exposing users -- including minors -- to casino content gated only by a simple popup.
 In early 2024, security researcher maia crimew documented serious vulnerabilities including chat impersonation and malware upload vectors, followed by a separate hacker claiming access to 50,000 accounts in February 2024.
 Content moderation failures escalated through mid-2024 with reports of sexually predatory behavior on streams.
 The nadir came in August 2025 when streamer Jean Pormanove died during a broadcast after months of documented abuse that Kick's official French channel had been promoting.
 Despite policy reforms in February 2025 adding age verification for gambling streams, the core viewing experience remains compromised by inadequate moderation infrastructure and pervasive gambling content integration.
+In spring 2026 the platform's marquee viewer benefit eroded further: the first ad in Kick's history ran on Mizkif's stream around late March, and by May personalized ad testing on casino and slot channels prompted viewer complaints about 'jarring' placements and volume problems, alongside a March 2026 community guidelines overhaul that introduced context-aware moderation.
+Average viewership fell 7% month-over-month in May 2026 as the ad rollout began.

 Business Customer Exploitation